-Its seems like a kind of “tough love” is required as Leaders juggle the expectations and ambiguities of the business with the emotional and physical needs of the team and in return, expect their people to perform brilliantly every day.
+Its seems as if a kind of “tough love” is required as leaders juggle the expectations and ambiguities of the business with the emotional and physical needs of the team and in return, expect their people to perform brilliantly every day.

 Resilience is about maximising potential, making the most of what you have to perform more efficiently.
 It allows us to innovate, learn and become more creative.
 It helps us pull through change and achieve high objectives by improving potential and boosting performance.

-Building capacity for resilience increases our capacity to perform.
+Building our capacity for resilience increases our capacity to perform.
 So effective leaders need to be able to spot when resilience is being compromised in themselves and their teams.
-Then develop it, or create the right environment for resilience to flourish, so that it’s there when it is needed.
+They then need to develop it or create the right environment for resilience to flourish so that it’s there when it is needed.

-These leaders need to be skilled enough to have dynamic adult relationships, notice behaviour that is not the norm and be concerned enough about people to want to know what is going on.
-If people are tired and losing focus then we know that their resilience has been compromised.
-Having the toolkit, knowing what questions to ask, being concerned enough to ask and listening to the answer – is an extremely useful resilient leadership skill to have.
+Leaders need to be skilled enough to have dynamic adult relationships, notice behaviour that is not the norm and be concerned enough about people to want to know what is going on.
+If people are tired and losing focus, then we know that their resilience has been compromised.
+Having the toolkit, knowing what questions to ask, being concerned enough to ask them and listening to the answer is an extremely useful resilient leadership skill to have.

 We know that great leadership performance can be created ‘on purpose’ and deliver predictably outstanding results, so we develop resilient leaders who:

 - Can discuss behavioural performance with people

 - Are aware of how they and others ‘tick’